bioinfo-arctic/FSK2053/Spring_2025/Introduction to bioinformatics.md

 Once you are connected to the server, first thing you see is a welcome message and this:

 ```
-username@servers-network-name: ~ $       #it is called the 'prompt', that is the way the computer is telling you that it is ready to take on your instructions.
+username@servers-network-name: ~ $       # it is called the 'prompt'.
+This is the way the computer is telling you that it is ready to take on your instructions.
 Bring it on!
 ```

 Now we will try to run some commands.